Protecting Your Future And Reputation From Serious Consequences

 In New Jersey you must register as a sex offender if you are convicted of sex crimes, including aggravated sexual assault, criminal sexual contact or endangering the welfare of a minor.
 Megan’s Law also provides for community notification, depending on the seriousness of the sex offense.

-In order to protect your good name, your freedom and your privacy, call experienced criminal defense attorney Anthony N. Palumbo toll-free at 1-908-643-6801 to schedule a free initial consultation in our Cranford, South Orange or Elizabeth, New Jersey, offices.
+In order to protect your good name, your freedom and your privacy, call experienced criminal defense attorney Anthony N. Palumbo at 908-643-6801 to schedule a free initial consultation in our Cranford, South Orange or Elizabeth, New Jersey, offices.
 Contact us today.

 Consequences Of A Sex Crime Conviction